 Stroke Length: 16mm of stroke length, or amplitude, is best in the business, and not many guns can offer that (but some do).
 Elite’s 16mm is the same as in the entry-level Prime (and top-shelf Pro) but unlike Prime, Elite has enough stall force to make a good use of those 16mm.

-The Elite has the same percussion range as all the full-sized Theraguns of 1750-2400ppm.
+We measured the same percussion range as all the full-sized Theraguns, which is 1750-2400ppm.
 We believe that 2400 maximum percussions per minute is still enough for a nice, intensive percussive therapy massage.

-The Elite has 5 built-in speeds that you can cycle through.
+We also gave the Elite a spin on each of the five built-in speeds that you can cycle through.
 We like that the lowest speed starts way back at 1750rpm.
 With this you can easily get an accurate massage by starting low before you gradually increase the intensity.

 - 1750 – lowest